vowsjs/kyuri/README.md

 [Vows][3]  is a popular [Behavior Driven Development[4] framework for node.js.
 Vows was built from the ground up to test asynchronous code.
 It executes your tests in parallel when it makes sense, and sequentially when there are dependencies.

-Instead of crafting your VowsJS code from hand (using JavaScript), Nuptials allows you to auto-generate Vows stubs.
+Instead of crafting your VowsJS code from hand (using JavaScript), prenup allows you to auto-generate Vows stubs.

 For further information about VowsJS, please visit it's repository here.

 ###Protip:
-Kyuri is meant to be a low-level tool. if you want to compose Features and Scenarios using Kyuri and a rich user-interface check out our other Node Knockout Entry, [Nuptials][2].
+Kyuri is meant to be a low-level tool. if you want to compose Features and Scenarios using Kyuri and a rich user-interface check out our other Node Knockout Entry, [prenup][2].

 ## Authors